 Install a Firewall

 No secure server is complete without a firewall.
-Linux provides a good firewall called ufw, which makes firewall management easy.
-Install it with this command:
+Linux provides a good firewall called ufw

 sudo apt-get install ufw

-We now need to configure it thusly.
+We now need to configure it like this.

 sudo ufw allow from {your-ip} to any port 22